KernCore91/-SC-Insurgency-Weapons-Project/README.md

 ## Additional Content

+#### Buy Menu

-This pack includes a heavily modified Buymenu made specifically for it.
+This project includes a heavily modified Buy Menu originally made by Solokiller in 2016, and heavily modified specifically for this project.
-Here are the following commands that can be used in the Buymenu:
+Here are the following commands that can be used in the Buy Menu:

 ```
 // Opening the Buy menu in the chat:
 	buy
 	/buy
 	!buy
 	.buy
 	\buy
 	#buy

 // Opening the Buy menu in the console:
 	.buy

 // Buying a specific weapon/ammo (without the weapon_ins2 prefix) without the menu:
 <menu opening command here> <entity identifier here> <weapon name here> ie:
-!buy w l2a3 (will directly buy a Sterling for you) or
+	!buy w l2a3 (will directly buy a Sterling for you)
+or
 	/buy a l2a3 (will directly buy ammo for the Sterling for you)

 // Buying ammo for the current equipped weapon:
 <menu opening command here> ammo ie:
-!buy ammo or
+	!buy ammo
+or
 	/buy ammo
 ```

 Server commands (in case you registered the weapons as a plugin):